| Title: | A Control Systems Toolbox |

 Numeric vector containing indexes to the outputs of sys2 |

-psys <- parallel(sys1, sys2)
+psys <- parallel(sys1, sys2) produces a state-

 space system consisting of the parallel connection of sys1